Casey recovers fumble, Titans hold off Chargers’ rally 23-20

+Each time, they needed the replay official to overturn the call on the field turning what the Chargers thought were a pair of go-ahead touchdowns and a final ruling that gave the ball — and the game — to the Titans.

-NASHVILLE, Tenn.
-(AP) — Jurrell Casey recovered a fumble by Melvin Gordon at the goal line with 15 seconds left, and the Tennessee Titans pulled out a 23-20 victory Sunday over the Los Angeles Chargers after a frantic finish.
+Jurrell Casey recovered a fumble by Melvin Gordon at the goal line with 15 seconds left, and Tennessee pulled out a 23-20 victory Sunday over the Chargers after a frantic final minute.

 Gordon initially was ruled down shy of the goal line at the 1.
 Casey came out of the pile with the ball, and the Titans started celebrating.
 The play was reviewed and overturned the on-field ruling that Gordon was short of the goal line.